Play

 Join us for a weekly dose of fresh, modern ideas for life at home with your kids.

-A travel tray might seem overboard but if you have a kiddo in a car seat for a very long trip, it’s nothing short of genius.
+A travel tray might seem overboard, but if you have a kiddo in a car seat for a very long trip, it’s nothing short of ingenious.
 This one comes with a map on the tray, and a buckle to keep it from falling off their lap.
 Stuff those pockets with crayons and window clings and other items to keep their little hands busy.

 An On-the-Go Meal Caddy